WHAT WE DO

 THE HEAD = THE HEADQUARTERS OF HEALTH.

 The brain is the headquarters of the body.
 If the brain is not well, the body is not well.
-Brain health defines the our wellbeing be it in the realm of our cognitive, sensory, emotional or behavioural domains.
+Brain health defines our wellbeing, be it in the realm of our cognitive, sensory, emotional or behavioural domains.
 The brain allows us to realize our full potential, adapt to stress, and respond to adversity.
 This is why we focus on enhancing the long-term, high-quality treatment of the brain.

 To enhance holistic brain health, we:

-Train the next generation of nurses, doctors, and neurosurgeons
+1. Train the next generation of nurses, doctors, and neurosurgeons

-Strengthen the capacity of medical facilities in and beyond major cities
+2. Strengthen the capacity of medical facilities in and beyond major cities

-Enhance access to medical expertise in remote areas.
+3. Enhance access to medical expertise in remote areas.

 Our central focus is ensuring specialized treatment for children.